José María Carrasco

-José María Carrasco Sanguino (born 16 August 1997) is a Bolivian footballer who plays as a defender for Saudi Second Division League club Al-Ain and the Bolivia national team.
+José María Carrasco Sanguino (born 16 August 1997) is a Bolivian footballer who plays as a defender for Bolivian First Division club Blooming and the Bolivia national team.

 Club career

 Carrasco started his career in Blooming.
 He made his Primera División debut on 8 May 2016 against Nacional Potosí, coming in as a substitute for Cristian Coimbra in the 66th minute.

 In 2022 he was loaned to Universidad de Chile in the Chilean Primera División.
 After six months, he returned to Blooming.

 On 29 September 2025, Carrasco joined Saudi Second Division League club Al-Ain.

 International career

 Carrasco made his debut in Bolivia national under-20 football team on 21 January 2017 in the group stage of 2017 South American U-20 Championship against Peru, playing 79 minutes.
 He was included in Bolivia's provisional squad for 2019 Copa América released on 15 May 2019.
 He made his debut on 2 June 2019, in a friendly against France, as an 89th-minute substitute for Adrián Jusino.